 Minnesota Housing co-leads (with the Minnesota Homeownership Center) an industry-wide coalition to expand homeownership for households of color, called the Homeownership Opportunity Alliance (HOA).
-The ultimate goal of this coalition is to collaboratively develop partnerships, programs, resources and best practices as a catalyst to systemic change that advances homeownership equity in Minnesota.
+The goal of this coalition is to collaboratively develop partnerships, programs, resources and best practices as a catalyst to systemic change that advances homeownership equity in Minnesota.
 The HOA provides outreach to BIPOC communities through their "Get Ready.
-Be Ready!" campaign to connect BIPOC households with homeownership is possible.
+Be Ready!" campaign to connect BIPOC households with homebuyer education services and build awareness that homeownership is possible.

-In FFY 2022 the HOA accomplished the following:
+In FFY 2023 the HOA accomplished the following:

-- Expanded participation to 60 organizations with over 175 individual members. - Invited home inspectors to participate in the HOA to include all areas of the homeownership process in the alliance. - Continued the "Get Ready.
+- Participation of 52 organizations with over 207 individual members. - Invited home inspectors to participate in the HOA to include all areas of the homeownership process in the alliance. - Continued the "Get Ready.
 Be Ready!" campaign outreach and marketing to the African American and African Immigrant communities, including radio, print, and social media efforts.
-Examples include: - Participated in the Homeownership Center's "Welcome Home Podcast" to help spread the word about the work of the HOA and the resources available to potential homeowners. - Expanded social media presence and activity through Facebook, LinkedIn, and Instagram - Hosted an in-person lender event screening of Jim Crow of the North at the UofM Urban Research Outreach/Engagement Center in Minneapolis, followed by a discussion with program producer Dan Bergin, Mapping Prejudice Project co-director Kirsten Delegard and Minneapolis Federal Community Engagement Director Libby Starling.
+Examples include: - Participated in the Homeownership Center's "Welcome Home Podcast" to help spread the word about the work of the HOA and the resources available to potential homeowners. - Expanded social media presence and activity through Facebook, LinkedIn, and Instagram